June 2025 highlights

 -

-Trade, transportation and utilities decreased by 100 jobs since March, and 700 jobs compared to April 2024.
-Retail trade made up 300 jobs of the year’s losses.
+- Trade, transportation and utilities decreased by 100 jobs since May, and 500 jobs over the year.

 Nonfarm employment estimates, not seasonally adjusted, Whatcom County